Key takeaways

 - Heartburn

-Sometimes tweaking your diet while on metoprolol can make your digestive symptoms more manageable.
+Sometimes, tweaking your diet while on metoprolol can make your digestive symptoms more manageable.
 If you are experiencing constipation, gas, or stomach pain, increasing your fiber intake may help you get things moving and decrease some of your bloating and pain.
 As an added bonus, fiber is also a great way to lower blood pressure.
 If you are experiencing nausea, heartburn, or diarrhea, consider avoiding spicy foods, fried foods, or rich foods.

 Metoprolol may also mask the side effects of some conditions.
 It can mask symptoms of low blood sugar levels in people with diabetes and the signs of an overly active thyroid in people with thyroid disease.

-- Metoprolol tartrate, National Library of Medicine
+- Metoprolol tartrate, DailyMed (2024)

-- All About Heart Rate (Pulse), American Heart Association
+- All about heart rate (pulse), American Heart Association (2024)

-- Metoprolol, National Library of Medicine (2023)
+- Metoprolol, MedlinePlus (2023)

-- A Clinical Trial of the Effects of Dietary Patterns on Blood Pressure, The New England Journal of Medicine (1997)
+- A clinical trial of the effects of dietary patterns on blood pressure, The New England Journal of Medicine (1997)

-- Dietary Approaches to Prevent Hypertension, Current Hypertension Reports (2015)
+- Dietary approaches to prevent hypertension, Current Hypertension Reports (2015)